Vision for Self Support Initiatives

 One of the big needs in the Philippines is for employment... steady, close to home, with decent wages.
 Traditionally, a high percentage of workers lose their jobs every six months before reaching regular employee status.
-In a country where the economy seems to perpetually flounder, businesses can save money by just hiring new 'temps'.
-And the unemployment rate is high.
+Businesses can save money by just hiring new 'temps' and the unemployment rate is high.
 To add even more complication, during the rainy ("hungry") season workers in construction and other occupations typically miss many days of pay because they have no work.
 This is why the chief export of the Philippines is 'OFWs', overseas foreign workers who leave their loved ones to go abroad for long-term employment to support their families remotely.
-The development of a small commercial strip next to our medical clinic would be a great way to positively impact families in our area, as well as create an income stream for Rehoboth's self-support.
+The development of a small commercial strip at the front of our premises would be a great way to positively impact families in our area, as well as create an income stream for Rehoboth's self-support.

 A commercial strip could provide the following benefits: